nwilson512/nwilson512.github.io/sample-works/build-sass-themes-with-sass-autocompile.md

 title: 'Build Sass themes with Sass Autocompile'
 type: task
 ---
-before you can build your css files using the Sass Autocompile plugin, you must first install and configure it.
+before you can build your CSS files using the Sass Autocompile plugin, you must first install and configure it.

 **Perform the following steps to install and configure the Sass Autocompile plugin:**